Sorenon/Action-System/docs/README.md

 - Undocumented edge cases
 - Applications have to be published to Steam
 - Closed source and inextensible
+- Applications often botch their implimentation of SIAPI / mixed input

 #### OpenXR Issues
 - Limited non-XR device support